opnikk/VirtualWorkSimulation/README.md

 ### Current primary features of the project:

-- Voice-based AI conversations
+- Voice-based immersive AI conversations
-- Scenario-guided prompting
+- Adaptive simulation difficulty
 - AI-generated feedback after each simulation
 - Progress tracking for soft skill development
-- Adaptive simulation difficulty

 ## How to use: